 Below are recommended Orthodox Christian books.
-If you wish to purchase a book, we ask that you make your purchase through the selected website links.
-As Orthodox Christians, we should be supporting our local Orthodox Christian bookstores and monasteries, especially in this season of almsgiving.
+If you wish to purchase a book, just click on the link and it will lead you to the online store.
+As Orthodox Christians, we should be supporting our local Orthodox Christian bookstores and monasteries.
 Many monasteries are suffering due to storms and the pandemic and purchasing books from their online bookstores helps their financial needs; every little bit helps.
-(At all costs, we should refrain from purchasing Orthodox books from Amazon and the like for this very reason)
+(At all costs, we should refrain from purchasing Orthodox books from Amazon and the like)

-A Bible that offers Bible study aids written from the Orthodox persepctive with footnotes and articles on topics relevant to the passages.
+A Bible that offers Bible study aids written from the Orthodox perspective with footnotes and articles on topics relevant to the passages.

 by Fr.
 Thomas Hopko